chi2labs/cognitoR/README.md

 <img src="man/figures/cognito4.png" width=500 />
 <img src="man/figures/cognito5.png" width=500 />

-This will generate the client id and the client secret (You will need to configure your shinyapp).
+This will generate the client id and the client secret you will need to configure your shinyapp.

 <img src="man/figures/cognito5b.png" width=500 />

 ### 3 -Configure your domain for your Login Form

-Go to App Integration -\> Domain Name, there you must to set the url for login form, you can use a Amazon subdomain or use your own domain.
+Go to App Integration -\> Domain Name, to set the url for login form, you can use a Amazon subdomain or use your own domain.

 <img src="man/figures/cognito6.png" width=500 />

 Also remember the url for your configuration.

-### 4 - Setting for Application
+### 4 - Settings for Application

 Go to App Integration -\> App Client Settings and you must: